DreamLineLove/CS-2101/java/chapter2/textbook/README.md

 # Chapter 2 Exercises (textbook)

 ### No 2
-- Java floating point numbers are double by default unless specified with a trailing f or F.
+- Floating-point constants in Java are double by default unless specified with a trailing f or F.
-- Java primitives are signed.
+- Numerical primitives in Java are signed (byte, int, long, float, double).

 ### No 3
-- Java source file name must be the same as the class name contained within it if the class is public.
+- The name of a .java file must be the same as the class name contained within it if the class is public.

 ### No 4
-- Different types can be concantenated.
+- Different data types can undergo type coercion in string concatenation.
-- (Though idk which language mechanism or specific part of Java allows this to happen)

 ### No 8
 - The output of both a and b will be 10.